afroisalreadyinu/miniboss/README.md

 ## Ports and hosts

 miniboss starts services on an isolated bridge network, mapping no ports by default.
-On this network, services can contact each other on the ports that the applications are listening on.
+On this network, services can be contacted under the service name as hostname, on the ports they are listening on.
 The `appdb` Postgresql service above, for example, can be contacted on the port 5432, the default port on which Postgresql listens.
 This is the reason the host part of the `DB_URI` environment variable on the `python-todo` service is `appdb:5432`.
-If you want to reach `appdb` on the port `5432` from the host system, which would be necessary to implement the ping method, you need to make this mapping explicit with the `ports` field of the service definition.
-This field accepts a dictionary of int keys and int values.
+If you want to reach `appdb` on the port `5433` from the host system, which would be necessary to implement the `ping` method as above, you need to make this mapping explicit with the `ports` field of the service definition.
+This field accepts a dictionary of integer keys and values.
 The key is the service container port, and the value is the host port.
 In the case of `appdb`, the Postgresql port of the container is mapped to port 5433 on the local machine, in order not to collide with any local Postgresql instances.

 ### The global context

-The object `miniboss.Context`, derived from the standard dict, can be used to store values that are accessible to other service definitions, especially in the `env` field.
+The object `miniboss.Context`, derived from the standard dict class, can be used to store values that are accessible to other service definitions, especially in the `env` field.
 For example, if you create a user in the `post_start` method of a service, and would like to make the ID of this user available to a dependant service, you can set it on the context with `Context['user_id'] = user.id`.
 In the definition of the second service, you can refer to this value in a field with the standard Python keyword formatting syntax, as in the following: